What is an Enduring Power of Attorney?

 8. the POA comes with a letter setting out how to sign and use the POA

-Free advice for your attorneys on how to use the POA
+Free and ongoing advice for your attorneys on how to use the POA

 Included in the cost of your Power of Attorney is free advice for your attorneys.
 Your attorneys are not alone.
 Firstly, there is information about how to use the POA in our covering letter.
 The letter comes with the POA.
 Secondly, our law firm, at any time, helps them and shows them how to use the POA.
 We are only ever a telephone call away.

 Many homemade POAs are incorrect and incorrectly signed.
 Sadly, it is only after you need to use them does this become apparent.
 Our POAs carry the law firm professional indemnity insurance and we explain how they need to be signed and used on our law firm’s letterhead.

 We give you and your family ongoing support on the POA.
 Often when a parent loses mental capacity the children telephone us for help and assurance.
 We, at no further cost, explain how to use the POA and what they need to do.

 This is one such example.
 Recently, a bank manager in Sydney kept the original POA for our client’s son (our client has dementia).
 The banker refused to hand back the original.
 Our client’s son presented our covering letter to the banker, which states that the original is to be handed back to our client’s son.
 The bank manager still refused to do so.
 A Legal Consolidated lawyer rang the bank’s legal team in Melbourne and was able to get the POA back for our client’s son.
 That was done at no charge because the POA was prepared by our law firms.

 Further, there are unlimited updates on the POAs so they can be updated as often as you wish.

 How does the person receiving my POA actually use the Power of Attorney?

 Here are some examples: